streamlit/docs/content/develop/concepts/architecture/fragments.md

 Here is a comparison between fragments and forms:

 - **Forms** allow users to interact with widgets without rerunning your app.
-Your users' actions while interacting with form widgets do not report to your app's Python backend until the form is submitted.
+Streamlit does not send user actions within a form to your app's Python backend until the form is submitted.
 Widgets within a form can not dynamically update other widgets (in or out of the form) in real time.
 - **Fragments** run independently from the rest of your code.
 As your users interact with fragment widgets, their actions are immediately processed by your app's Python backend and your fragment code is rerun.
 Widgets within a fragment can dynamically update other widgets within the same fragment in real time.

 A form batches user input, without interaction between any widgets.
 A fragment immediately processes user input but limits the scope of the rerun.